golemfactory/golem-docs/docs/creators/javascript/quickstart.md

     If you have encountered problems please take look on [Run the daemon](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development/#run-the-daemon) section

-#### Generate the app key (wallet)
+#### Generate the app key

-To use the network you must have your own unique key(wallet) for which is used for billing.
-To generate the key, make sure you have running `yagna` daemon from the [previous step](quickstart.md#firstly-start-the-daemon), leave it running in the background and in a separate command line window type in:
+To use the network you must have your own unique key for which is used for billing.
+To generate the key, make sure you have running `yagna` daemon from the [previous step](quickstart.md#start-the-daemon), leave it running in the background and in a separate command line window type in:

 ```bash
 yagna app-key create requestor
 ```

 **Please, note the key down**

+!!! info
+    **Saving and using the key**

+    The key created should ideally be noted down and be easily accessible as you will need it later.

+    However, don't worry if you forgot to do it as the key can be retrieved again by running `yagna app-key list`.

 #### Get some funds